 Injuries Can be Caused by Faulty Equipment

 When a workplace accident involved a defective or dangerous piece of equipment or a third party, you may have a right to compensation beyond Workers’ Comp in the form of a third-party lawsuit.
 Many people in Wilkes-Barre and throughout Pennsylvania work with industrial machinery, transportation equipment, construction equipment, and other heavy equipment every day.
 It is the job of your employer to provide a safe work environment, and this includes safe equipment.

 Industrial Machine & Equipment Defects

 Defective machinery and equipment is a serious threat to workers.
-Defects and other safety problems can include improper safety measures, such as lack of safety guards and other shielding to protect a worker.
-It can also include defective shut off switches or lack of an emergency shut off, defective electrical system, wiring or grounding, defective parts, and a lack of warnings about the dangers of the equipment.
+Defects and other safety problems can include improper safety measures, such as a lack of safety guards and other shielding to protect a worker.
+It can also include defective shut-off switches or lack of an emergency shut-off, defective electrical system, wiring or grounding, defective parts, and a lack of warnings about the dangers of the equipment.

 Defective conveyor belts, scaffolding, power tools, cranes, and other heavy equipment can cause serious injuries to Pennsylvania workers.
 When the equipment manufacturer or industrial machinery supplier is responsible for a defect that leads to an injury or a workplace fatality, it may be possible to file suit for additional compensation.
 Contact an industrial injury attorney at Distasio Kowalski to learn more.